Nitrokey/nitrokey-documentation/source/components/nextbox/remote/dynamic-dns.rst

    allow you to login into your account.

-* In step two the just acquired secret token shall be inserted into the input field to complete your guided dynamic dns configuration.
+* In step two the just acquired secret token shall be inserted into the input field to complete your guided dynamic DNS configuration.

 .. hint::
    Your token will only be presented once to you (after the verification